-- To provide new or expanded schools and Early Years and Childcare facilities - For new or expanded (often shared) community buildings (e.g. youth, library or adult learning facilities, District and NHS services) - Land to be dedicated as highway / other transport related facilities
+- To provide new or expanded schools and Early Years and Childcare facilities - For shared community buildings (e.g. youth, library or adult learning facilities, District and NHS services) - Land to be dedicated as highway

 In most cases land is needed to establish a new facility on the development itself but in some circumstances, it may be needed to expand an existing one.
 On such occasions it will be appropriate for the developer to provide land adjacent to the existing facility rather than make an additional financial contribution to enable the council to purchase land.